mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricksForRecords.md

-I needed to learn some TypeScript type system tricks for a [library](https://npmjs.com/package/mini-parse) that lets users combine add to Records, merge Records, manage arrays of Records, etc.
+I needed to learn some TypeScript type system tricks for a [library](https://npmjs.com/package/mini-parse) that lets users combine Records, merge Records, manage arrays of Records, etc.
-[@Modderme123](TODO) gave me some TypeScript tips last week and
+[@Modderme123](https://github.com/modderme123) gave me some TypeScript tips last week and
 I thought I'd write them up and share them with you too.